 What Happens If You Forget to File?

-- No reminder to file by the July 31 deadline
+- Remind you to file by the July 31 deadline

-That means the burden may be 100% on you to stay compliant.
+That means the burden is 100% on you to stay compliant.

 Late Filer Relief Program